 One of the most fashionable decades ever was the 1920s.
-After the First World War, there was a lot of innovation and modernization in all aspects of life in the western world including fashion.
-Pre-war life was very different from post-war life and one of the key changes was the fashion.
 Women in different western societies were trying new fashions in clothes, shoes, and hairstyles.
 The 1920s were particularly known for the unforgettable flapper hairstyles which revolutionized the hairdressing industry.

 Who were the flappers?

-Flappers were known for their rich and not so conservative style.
+Flappers were known for their rich and not-so-conservative style.
 In addition to their irreverent behavior, they were seen sporting young and boyish looks.
 They liked to maintain a slender and skinny figure.
-They usually kept short hair, had flattened breasts and straight waist which accentuated their flapper look.
+They usually kept short hair, had flattened breasts, and a straight waist, which accentuated their flapper look.

-These fashions are even popular in the 21st century and the following are some of the flapper hairstyles that can be relived in today’s fashionable style:
+These fashions are even popular in the 21st century, and the following are some of the flapper hairstyles that you can relive in today’s fashionable style:

 Flapper Hairstyles for Long and Short Hair